Akhil-2310/Linea-Agent/README.md

 ## What is it all about?
 Ai agents are the buzzing words in crypto industries right now.
 So, made an ai agent that can give you information about Linea and Consensys just by giving it a prompt in natural language.
-THis is different from other ai agents like ChatGPT because these are curated to serve to Linea only.
+This is different from other ai agents like ChatGPT because these are curated to serve to Linea only.

 - Future Scope